GreenBankObservatory/lassi-analysis/README.md

 This code base is the product of research, where adherence to software engineering best practices has not always been followed.
 Therefore, there's not a lot of great documentation.
 There is though, a high level road map in docs/processLeicaScan.odt.

 Also, a type of high-level integration test can be found in Scan9vs11-Z-UnitTest.ipynb.
 Run this notebook and make sure the final results match the expected results.

+## Structure

+  |- data/         # Data products associated with lassi-analysis.
+  |- notebooks/    # Notebooks detailing different aspects of the telescope (e.g., active surface) and the development of the code (e.g. parabolas).
+  |- gbtdata/
+  |- PDFs/         # Documentation describing different experiments.
+  |- misc/
+  |- ops/          # TLS control
+  |- scannerTests/ # Commands and settings (active surface and TLS) used during the development experiments.
+  |- tests/        # Unit tests for the code.
+  |- utils/        # Module with utilities used during the processing of the scans.
+  |- ygor/